scarabel/Infinite-delay-2023/README.md

 # Infinite-delay-2023

-This repository contains codes to reproduce the tests in the manuscript Scarabel and Vermiglio (2023), "Equations with infinite delay: pseudospectral discretization for numerical stability and bifurcation in an abstract framework", submitted.
+This repository contains codes to reproduce the tests in the manuscript:
+Scarabel and Vermiglio (2023), "Equations with infinite delay: pseudospectral discretization for numerical stability and bifurcation in an abstract framework", submitted.
 Licensing information is available in the file LICENSE.